FASP-QAT/qat-documentation/docs/developer/installation/api.md

 2. **Set up Application Directory Structure**

-   2.1.
-Extract the required folder structure to your desired location.
    Set temporary variables to specify the location of your code and application home folder:

    ```bash
    QAT_CODE="$HOME/Code/QAT"
    QAT_HOME="$HOME/Code/QAT/home"
    ```

-   2.2.
+   Note: these variables are temporary and are only used to set up the application so it's not necessary to export them.

    Create application home folder:
    ```bash
    mkdir -p $QAT_HOME
    ```

-   2.3.
    Extract the required folder structure:
    ```bash
    7zz x docs/QATFolders.7z -o"$QAT_HOME"
    ```

-   2.4.
    Configure application home path:
    Edit `src/main/resources/application.properties` and set `qat.homeFolder` to the path of your application home folder (i.e. `QAT_HOME`).

 3. **Setup MySQL Database**

-   You can either use Docker to run MySQL 8, or install MySQL 8 locally.
+   You can either use Docker to run MySQL 8, or run MySQL 8 as a service on your local machine.

+   Depending on your choice, follow the instructions under 3a or 3b below.

-   ***3A.
-Using Docker***
+   ***3a) Using Docker***

-       3.1. **Create a Docker network**
+       **Create a Docker network**
        ```bash
        docker network create qat-network
       ```

-      3.2. **Start MySQL container**
+      **Start MySQL container**
       ```bash
       docker run --name qat-mysql \
       --network qat-network \